Artemitol/react-ts-vite-template/README.md

 Here is list of all technologies used in project:

 1. React
+2. Redux
-2. Vite
+3. Vite
-3. Typescript
+4. Typescript
-4. SCSS modules
+5. SCSS modules
-5. Eslint
+6. Eslint
-6. Prettier
+7. Prettier
-7. Feature-Sliced-Design (FSD) metodology
+8. Feature-Sliced-Design (FSD) metodology
-8. Node / npm
+9. Node / npm

 ## IDE requirements